arian-shamaei/sgram-tui/README.md

 Why?
 --------
-- GUI interfaces provide a visually more accurate image, so why use a TUI?
+- GUIs provide a visually more accurate image, so why use a TUI?
 - A lot of my audio workflows are on the terminal.
 I wanted a way to access a specogram without switching from my terminal to a GUI.
 - scope-tui does a good job displaying X and XY graphs, sgram-tui intends to extend this functionality by adding a specogram.
 - This is the equivalent of the $50 oscilloscope: it's a fun toy that gives you the ability to see a specogram inside of a terminal... neat!